QuFeiFan/QuFeiFan.github.io/_pages/about.md

 - 2024.04: I am glad to attend the [China 3DV](http://www.csig3dv.net/) conference!
 - 2024.04: I am happy to assist Dr. Evan Y. Peng in hosting [the workshop on Frontiers of Image Science and Visual Computing 2024](https://hku.welight.fun/events/)!
 - 2024.02: I am excited to join the WeLight Lab at HKU as a Research Assistant supervised by Dr. Evan Y. Peng!
-- 2023.09: I graduated from Master of Science in Electrical and Electronic Engineering at the University of Hong Kong!
+- 2023.09: I graduated from Master of Science in Electrical and Electronic Engineering at The University of Hong Kong!
 - 2023.04:  🎉 I am thrilled to have been awarded [the Funding Scheme for Student Projects/Activities by the Tam Wing Fan Innovation Fund and Philomathia Foundation Innovation Fund](https://innoacademy.engg.hku.hk/funding-scheme/#:~:text=The%20Funding%20Scheme%20for%20student,engineering%20problems%20in%20the%20world.)
 2022-2023, totaling 40,000 HKD from [HKU InnoWing](https://innowings.engg.hku.hk/) for the research project Real-Time 3D Neural Holography for Near-eye Display.